manoov/Sample-LaTex-PhD-Presentation/README.md

 # Sample-LaTex-PhD-Presentation

-Here are the steps on how to use GitHub Desktop to fork a repository locally:
+Here are the steps on how to use GitHub Desktop to fork this repository locally:

 - Open GitHub Desktop.
 - Click on the File menu and select Clone Repository.